21 Proven Facts About Women that Might Surprise You

 21. Matriarchal Societies Promote Collective Well-Being

-For example, the Iroquois Confederacy in North America, an Indigenous group of nations, was traditionally governed by women, with matrilineal clans holding political and social authority.
-Women in this society had the power to nominate and depose leaders, which encouraged governance focused on the community rather than individual dominance.
+The Iroquois Confederacy in North America, an Indigenous group of nations, was traditionally governed by women, with women holding political and social authority.
+Women had the power to nominate and depose leaders, which encouraged governance focused on the community rather than individual dominance.
 (Tesi)

 Celebrating Women’s Impact